rafaelcascalho/keycloak-middleware-ts/docs/API.md

 This is the documentation of the module API.
 Down below you'll find the modules functions and their usage explained.

-## jwt
+## .jwt

 This API consist of methods to verify a jwt access token online or offline with different strategies.
+It's accessible in the keycloak context over the property `.jwt`.

 ### .verify